 Over the years, I found myself stuck in the same place mentally.
 I wondered what I needed to do to climb out of my thought process.
 Then I realized I kept making excuses as to why I wasn’t accomplishing the goals I set for myself.
 I felt like the days were passing and I didn’t get anything done.
 Then I realized it was me,, not the pressure of life holding me back.
 I was self-sabotaging and didn’t know how to break that cycle.
 Acceptance is key.
 I identified what I was doing wrong and what I needed to start doing to ensure I was making progress and preventing my goals from being stagnant.

-Here are three ways to end self-sabotaging:
+Here are four ways to end self-sabotaging:

 Stop negative thinking